azadwasan/neuralnetwork/docs/easyNN/index.md

 # Implementing Neural Networks in C++

-Andrew Ng has made Neural networks an extremely approachable subject for masses through the intuitive explanations of complex proecesses and mathematical equations needed to understand and use neural networks using his course here https://www.coursera.org/learn/machine-learning-course/.
+Andrew Ng has made Neural networks an extremely approachable subject for masses through the intuitive explanations of complex processes and mathematical equations needed to understand and use neural networks using his course here https://www.coursera.org/learn/machine-learning-course/.
 This has inspired me to develop EasyNN, an implementation of Neural networks from scratch in C++, to demonstrate it is only only very easy to understand and use neural networks, as shown by Andrew Ng, but it is also very easy to implement it from scratch.

 EasyNN is built on the idea that making your own neural networks from scratch isn't as tough as it sounds.
 So, instead of getting lost in theory, we're diving into implementation details, assuming a few things: